Skip to content

 Planning for future projects

-While the PCT, Cargo Terminals 1 and 2, Administration Building and NES1 are the most critical projects for keeping goods flowing into Alaska, the team continues to plan for the remaining projects, which include:
+While the PCT, Cargo Terminals 1 and 2, Administration Building and NES1 have been the main focus, the team continues to plan for the remaining projects, which include:

 Petroleum Terminal